ironeternal/ironeternal.github.io/earthkin/index.md

 - If your entire fungather dies then you lose all of your experience, equipment, and you start again with a fresh fungather.
 - If a fungather member dies you can try to convince someone to join the fungather, pay someone (100 gp), or find some other means.

+## Quirks
+## Fighter Quirk

+1. You're actually a fantastic baker
+1. Your actually the heir apparent gone AWOL
+2. You talk to your weapon, sometimes it talks back
+3. You have the broken hilt to a legendary sword
+4. You're actually a character from a children's game of pretend that came to life
+5. You once slew a dragon but no one believes you
+6. You're the heir to a disgraced house
+7. There's a witch that is desperately in love with you, and you're avoiding her
+8. The princess is in love with you, but you must keep your romance secret
+9. You were a veteran of a war that no one remembers

+## Expert Quirk

+1. You have a fake eye/leg/?
+1. There's a tattoo on your back that moves around sometimes
+2. Occasionally you'll lose your shadow, and when you find it again it sometimes has treats
+3. You have a treasure map branded on your leg that no one knows about
+4. You're not who you claim to be.
+You assumed your current identity when the last guy died
+5. You have an evil(er) twin
+6. Before this life you were a pirate king
+7. You owe a lot of money to a very bad man
+8. You're actually a fantastic dancer
+9. You were once a very accomplished thief, but your skills were taken by a strange poison

+## Mage Quirk

+1. You get your power from a talking skull
+1. Your spells are actually spirits that inhabit your body
+2. Sometimes your body gets borrowed by ghosts when you sleep
+3. You once met a dragon, things happened, and you might have a kid
+4. You stole a dragons ring, and one of these days he's coming for it
+5. You can turn into a sheep if you hold your breath and turn in circles
+6. You're actually a fantastic flutist
+7. You have memories of a life in another land in 50 years time
+8. One time you had a dream of a secret ritual that you're too scared to cast
+9. You're actually a bear that got transformed into an earthkin by a witch

 [Art source](https://wanderingisland.tumblr.com/)

 <img src="https://64.media.tumblr.com/a2b7ca72b60986deaad2f9a36ea3d71a/3020cf2c303e415c-dd/s1280x1920/ec08125e0f8a866a706a2390bf94e031a62cc897.jpg" width="400"/>